loudrxiv/loudrxiv.github.io/content/posts/phd/_index.md

 ---
-title: Graduate School, Academia, & Research
+title: my phd
 ShowReadingTime: false
 ShowWordCount: false
 ---

-A collection of posts that are related to my jouney in graduate shcool; it also served as a knowledge base for yours truly...
+A collection of posts about my phd experience